 If the property has not been redeemed during the one-year redemption period, the holder of the Certificate of Purchase may receive a Collector’s Deed to the property.

 A Collector’s Deed can be issued to the Certificate of Purchase holder or the assignee provided the following has occurred at least ninety days prior to the expiration date of the one year redemption period.
 The following items that need to be done are very date specific.
 Please contact the Collector’s Office for the specific dates these items must occur.

-The Certificate of Purchase holder shall notify the owner of record and any person who holds a publicly recorded unreleased deed of trust, mortgage, lease, lien, judgment, or any other publicly recorded claim upon that real estate of such person’s right to redeem the property.
-Notice shall be sent by both first class mail and certified mail return receipt requested to such person’s last know available address.
+At least ninety days prior to the date when a Certificate of Purchase holder is authorized to acquire a deed, the Certificate of Purchase holder shall notify the owner of record and any person who holds a publicly recorded unreleased deed of trust, mortgage, lease, lien, judgment, or any other publicly recorded claim upon that real estate of such person's right to redeem the property.
+Notice shall be sent by both first class mail and certified mail return receipt requested to such person’s last known available address.
 In the case that both the certified notice return receipt card is returned unsigned and the first class mail is returned for any reason except refusal, where the notice is returned undeliverable, then the purchaser shall attempt additional notice and certify in the purchaser’s affidavit to the collector that such additional notice was attempted and by what means.

 The Certificate of Purchase holder shall pay all taxes that have accrued thereon since the issuance of said certificate.

-Fees of $1.50 per Collector’s Deed and $27.00 per deed for the recording fee must be paid.
+A fee of $27.00 per Collector's Deed for the recording fee must be paid.

-If the Certificate of Purchase holder fails to cause a deed to be executed and placed on record in the proper county within two years from the date of said sale, assignment of said Collector’s deed is prohibited, pursuant to Revised Missouri Statues Chapter 140.410.
+If the Certificate of Purchase holder fails to cause a deed to be executed and placed on record in the proper county within eighteen months from the date of said sale, assignment of said Collector’s deed is prohibited, pursuant to Revised Missouri Statues Chapter 140.410.